thegridelectric/gridworks-protocol/docs/types/gt-sh-cli-atn-cmd.rst

     - Description: Send Snapshot.
 Asks SCADA to send back a snapshot.
 For this version of the type, nothing would happen if SendSnapshot were set to False.
 However, we include this in case additional variations are added later.

 **FromGNodeId**:
     - Description: GNodeId.
-    - Format: UuidCanonicalTextual
+    - Format: UUID4Str

 **TypeName**:
     - Description: All GridWorks Versioned Types have a fixed TypeName, which is a string of lowercase alphanumeric words separated by periods, most significant word (on the left) starting with an alphabet character, and final word NOT all Hindu-Arabic numerals.